kamal-rahimi/GenderDetection/README.md

 # Gender recognition using Convolutional Neaural Networks (CNN)

 ## Model Description
 The gender detection model consists of a face detection/croption step followed by Convolutional Neaural Networks classifier.
+The network stucture is depicted in Figure 1.
+The notaion (X, Y x Y, S) denotes that the layer has X filters and uses Y x Y kernel with stride S.

 The face area in an input image is first detected using HAAR Classifier.
 The cropped face area is fed to Convolutional Neural Network which is composed of two pairs of convoution-max_poll-dropout layers followed by two fully connected layers.
 The outputs of the fully connected layers are fed to a softmax layer with two output to classify genders (Male or Female).
 The activation function of each layer are Exponential Linear Unit (ELU).